School of Education

 State of Wisconsin Report on Educator Preparation Programs

-As required by the Wisconsin Department of Public Instruction, the Alverno College School of Education makes available data related to licensed teachers who are teaching in public school settings in the state.
+As required by the Wisconsin Department of Public Instruction, the Alverno College Division of Education makes available data related to licensed teachers who are teaching in public school settings in the state.
 While the report shows that Alverno graduates are employed at comparable rates to programs at other colleges, these data do not include our many graduates who teach in parochial, choice, Archdiocesan or education agency settings.

 Other data related to the performance of Alverno teacher graduates, including employer surveys and teacher surveys, are available at the Educational Research and Evaluation website.School of Education >